AngryUEFI/AngryCAT/README.md

 * 4 Byte unsigned LE message length
 * Length Bytes message

+## SENDUCODE
+* ID: 0x101
+* Places a ucode update in the specified slot
+* AngryUEFI currently has 10 slots in total
+    * Known good ucode - slot 0
+    * Currently testing ucode - slot 1
+    * Base ucodes - slots 2-10
+* returns a STATUS response

+### Structure
+* 4 Byte unsigned LE target slot
+* 4 Byte unsigned LE ucode size
+* ucode update bytes

+## FLIPBITS
+* ID 0x121
+* Flips the specified bits in the target ucode slot
+* Result is placed in slot 1
+* bit positions are indexed as follows:
+    * index/8 -> target byte
+    * index % 8 -> target bit
+    * the LSB is 0, the MSB is 7
+* Responds with STATUS

+### Structure
+* 4 Byte unsigned LE target slot
+* 4 Byte unsinged LE number of bit flips
+* array of 2 Byte unsigned LE of bit positions to flip

+## APPLYUCODE
+* ID 0x141
+* Applies the ucode in the specified slot
+* Microcode is applied with interrupts disabled
+* Responds with a UCODERESPONSE

+### Structure
+* 4 Byte unsigned LE target slot

+## READMSR
+* ID 0x201
+* Reads the specified MSR
+* Responds with a MSRRESPONSE

+### Structure
+* 4 Byte unsigned LE target MSR

 # Responses
 These messages are sent from AngryUEFI to AngryCAT after receiving a request.